britig/policy-refinement-bo/README.md

 All the trained policies, sub-policies and updated policies are avialable in the policies folder

+### Important step

+Navigate to the installed gym folder and replace the box2d and mujoco folders with the one in this repository.
+We have changed some private variables to class variables to acceess them from outside.

 ### Training

 The trained policies are available in the policies folder and need not be trained again